 Download liquor licence transfer application form (size 13kb)

 To apply to busk, you must collect a form from the Jersey Arts Centre in Phillips Street and arrange a brief audition.
 If successful, the Arts Centre will forward your application to the Bailiff’s Chambers and you will be issued with the relevant permit.
 There is an administrative fee.
 Further details, including busking guidelines, are available from the Jersey Arts Centre.

 Walks, cycle rides, bed pushes and other events

-If you want to hold a walking or cycling event in Jersey, you must get permission from the Transport and Technical Services department (TTS) and the appropriate parish Connétables first.
+If you want to hold a walking or cycling event in Jersey, you must get permission from the Department for Infrastructure and the appropriate parish Connétables first.
 If you intend to collect money as part of a charity event along the route, you will need to also get permission from the Bailiff’s Chamber.

 We will need to know the following information about your proposed event: